Blue Islands: Incidents and accidents

-On 16 June 2012 an ATR 42-320 (Registration G-DRFC) operating flight number SI308 crashed on landing at Jersey Airport, suffering a collapse of the left main landing gear.
-The aircraft's left propeller and surfaces were damaged after striking the ground, subsequently writing the aircraft off.
-Aside from the 3 crew operating the flight, there were 40 passengers traveling on board.
+On 16 June 2012, an ATR 42-320 (registration G-DRFC), operating flight number SI308, suffered a collapse of the left main landing gear while taxiing after landing at Jersey Airport.
+The aircraft's left propeller and wing tip were damaged after striking the ground, subsequently writing off the aircraft.
+There were three crew operating the flight and 40 passengers traveling on board.
 An investigation conducted by the Air Accident Investigation Branch found that the captain was conducting line training for a pilot who had recently joined the company and a 3g acceleration spike was recorded on touchdown, higher than usual.
 The investigation determined that fatigue sustained in the lifecycle of the landing gear led to a crack which ultimately resulted in complete failure of the left landing gear.
-Of the 40 passengers on board SI308, there were no injuries.
+There were no injuries in the incident, except for four passengers injured during the evacuation.

-In November 2016, one of Blue Islands' ATR 72's was damaged by Storm Angus whilst parked at Guernsey Airport.
+In November 2016, one of Blue Islands' ATR 72s was damaged by Storm Angus whilst parked at Guernsey Airport.
 A piece of airport equipment hit the aircraft, leaving a large dent in its fuselage.
 An ATR 72-200 was leased from Danish Air Transport as a backup aircraft.